thor-harsh/Project--Hadoop-10/README.md

 The MongoDB Connector for Apache Spark exposes all of Spark's libraries, including Scala, Java, Python and R. MongoDB data is materialized as DataFrames and Datasets for analysis with machine learning, graph, streaming, and SQL APIs.<br></br>

 So lets jump to the python code file on getting to know about how to do integration from spark to cassandra.<br></br>

 **Main Insights of Project**:<br></br>

 First we made the dataframe from the u.user file which is uploaded alongside the code file.
 Go through the dataset before jumping to the code.
-Then we writed the dataframe with all the configuration needed into Cassandra.
-We can check whether it is writed in Cassandra or not using 'SELECT * from users;' command.<br></br>
+Then we writed the dataframe with all the configuration needed into MongoDB.
+We can check whether it is writed in MongoDB or not using 'SELECT * from users;' command.<br></br>

 Secondly we read the Dataframe from cassandra and then we create views and even run sql queries on that.<br></br>